 CPT 30400 – CPT 30450

 Rhinoplasty.
-When nasal surgery is performed solely to improve the patient’s appearance in the absence of any signs and/or symptoms of functional abnormalities, it is considered cosmetic (V50.1) and will be denied as non-covered.
+When nasal surgery is performed solely to improve the patient’s appearance without any signs and/or symptoms of functional abnormalities, it is considered cosmetic (V50.1) and will be denied as non-covered.

 Excision, excessive skin and subcutaneous tissue (includes lipectomy); abdomen, infraumbilical panniculectomy.